You can hire the world’s most bad ass personal trainer to design a workout routine for you.

 And there’s about 127 videos with the same audio from that Rocky Balboa speech being overlaid on completely irrelevant video clips.

 Get motivated for 5-10 minutes and come back here.

 Alright, I bet you’re feeling pumped…all ready to take on the world and shit, huh?

-I bet you now feel like you’re finally going to hit the gym every day, clean up your diet, and build that body you’ve always dreamed of.
+I bet you now feel like you’re finally going to hit the gym 5x per week, take spinning classes every morning, clean up your diet, and build that body you’ve always dreamed of.

 Now check back with me in 2 weeks.

 Woah what’s that?